Principles for Generative AI in learning and teaching

 The University’s response to Generative AI (GenAI) in learning and teaching is being guided by the following principles.

 These are intended to be relevant to a range of AI tools and applications, including, but not limited to, GenAI tools such as Google Gemini (formerly known as Google Bard).
-They inform the approach to GenAI within departments, programmes and modules.
+They inform the approach to GenAI within schools, programmes and modules.

 This supports a positive approach to AI, supports staff and students in understanding the limitations and challenges of using such tools, and enables staff and students to use GenAI tools appropriately, responsibly and ethically.